Jeiwan/uniswapv3-book/content/docs/milestone_2/quoter-contract.md

 }
 ```

-Since `revert` function in Solidity can only return a string as the reason (not bytes), we need to turn to [Yul](https://docs.soliditylang.org/en/latest/assembly.html),
+For gas optimization, this piece is implemented in [Yul](https://docs.soliditylang.org/en/latest/assembly.html), the
-the language used for inline assembly in Solidity.
-Let's break this piece down:
+language used for inline assembly in Solidity.
+Let's break it down:
 1. `mload(0x40)` reads the pointer of the next available memory slot (memory in EVM is organized in 32 byte slots);
 1. at that memory slot, `mstore(ptr, amountOut)` writes `amountOut`;
 1. `mstore(add(ptr, 0x20), sqrtPriceX96After)` writes `sqrtPriceX96After` right after `amountOut`;